Mischa Barton: Personal life

+In 2007, Barton was arrested in Los Angeles for drunk driving, marijuana possession, and driving without a license.
+She pled no contest and was sentenced to three years of unsupervised probation.

-In a guest essay published in 2021 by Harper's Bazaar, Barton revealed that she felt that she had been "sexualised" in her earlier film roles, even becoming a "strange sex symbol" at 13 in Asia where her movie Pups garnered significant attention.
+The O.C. creator Josh Schwartz later said that "Mischa was one of the young women stalked by photographers and treated unkindly by online bloggers.
+Fame hit in a certain way that would have been very hard for anyone to predict".
+Barton wrote in Harper's Bazaar in 2021 that she felt that she had been "sexualised" in her earlier film roles, even becoming a "strange sex symbol" at 13 in Asia where her movie Pups garnered significant attention.
 She also revealed that she felt pressure to lose her virginity at age 18 when she joined the cast of The OC as her character was sexually active.
 Barton also revealed that persistent press attention and paparazzi intrusion led to her having PTSD.
 In 2023, an article from 2005 circulated in which Barton stated a Hollywood publicist told her to sleep with Leonardo DiCaprio when she was just 18 years old in order to benefit her career.

 Charitable affiliations

 In 2009, Barton served as the spokesperson for Climate Star, an organization that fights global warming through social and legislative activism.
-In 2007 she worked with the home shopping company QVC to raise funds for women's cancer research.
+In 2007, she worked with the home shopping company QVC to raise funds for women's cancer research.

 In 2006, Barton served as a spokesperson for the SAFE (Skin Awareness for Everyone) campaign and also lent her name to the TRAID campaign (Textile Recycling for Aid and International Development) in 2007, in association with Visa Swap.
 In 2007, Barton also served as an ambassador for Save the Children and the "One Water" campaign which brings water to remote locations in Africa, and was on the board of the Lupus Research Committee in Los Angeles.